miramastoras/PHARAOH/README.md

     -m outputs.json
 ```

 All required parameters must be supplied to inputs.json file.
 You may use womtool to generate an example inputs.json file, and pass in your files.
+Please also review the disk, memory, and thread defaults to ensure they are appropriate for your mahcine.
+These can be set in the inputs.json file as well.
 ```
 wget https://github.com/broadinstitute/cromwell/releases/download/85/womtool-85.jar
 womtool-85.jar womtool-85.jar wdl/workflows/PHARAOH.wdl > inputs.json